BrianStritch/Brian-Stritch-p3-battleship-game/README.md

 - I would like to thank all my family and friends for the help in testing the game and searching for errors and bugs.
 - I would like to credit Geeks for Geeks for information relating to numerous different areas of the game sourced via google search.
 - I have carried out extensive research in relation to many different areas of this game and have obtained information from numerous websites and forums throught the development of this game.
+- I would also like to credit the creators of python tutor as this facility has been a crucial tool in assisting me in determining the logical solutions to some of the issues that arose throughout the development of this program.

  ## __UX__